Hours of Operation

 You have now recovered from the Virus, and you want to go to the Caregiver’s Facility to pick up your Dog.

-You will need to bring along with you the following:
+You will need to bring along the following:

 Documentation to prove the Dog is yours

-A copy of your Dog’s Records including Microchip No.
+A copy of your Dog’s Health Records, including Microchip No.

-A clear picture of your Dog will help save time.
+A good picture of your Dog will also help save time.

 THE ORIGINAL DOG HOUSE TEAM